Exponentially weighted estimands and the exponential family: Filtering, prediction and smoothing: Hyperparameter estimation

-The $\widetilde{\mu}_{t|t-1}(\omega)$ is infinitely differentiable with respect to $\omega$, linear in transforms of the past data $h(y_1),...,h(y_{t-1})$, $\lambda$ and $\mathbb{E}[h(Y_1)]$, but nonlinear in $\lambda$.
+The $\widetilde{\mu}_{t|t-1}(\omega)$ is infinitely differentiable with respect to $\omega$, linear in $h(y_1),...,h(y_{t-1})$ and $\mathbb{E}[h(Y_1)]$, but nonlinear in $\lambda$.
 More generally, if the model density contains additional static parameters $\phi$ (e.g., a static variance parameter $\sigma^2$ in the Gaussian case that is not modeled by the exponentially weighted estimand), these can be included in the hyperparameter vector

 Such static parameters enter the $l_t(\omega)$ but do not affect the structure of the predictor $\widetilde{\mu}_{t|t-1}$.

 \end{example}

 The resulting maximum likelihood estimate formed from the quasi-likelihood is: